alexeybondarenko/gulp-target/README.md

 # gulp-target

-Merge multiple directories by dependencies to build WL or variants of the one project.
+Merge multiple directories by dependencies to build WL or variants of the project.

 ## Install